 Our faith is active.
 We do our best to follow in the way of Jesus as we seek to be in partnership with our community - amplifying the voices of those who are unheard, walking side-by-side with those who are in need, and finding Christ in all we encounter.

 Since 1998, we have hosted The Second Helping, a weekly community meal for anyone who needs it.
 Guests are served a home-cooked dinner in the fellowship hall and are given a sack lunch with food for breakfast and lunch the next day.
-We have joined with other organizations that host community meals as a part of Common Table and the Common Table Garden is located on our property.
+We have joined with other organizations that host community meals as a part of Common Table.

 We also partner with many local non-profits in the Manhattan area.
 Here are a few of the organizations we support.